 Where: Moscone Center, San Francisco, CA USA

-When a security event gives rise to multiples conferences that draw more than 50,000 attendees a year, it’s hard not to take notice.
+When a security event gives rise to multiples conferences that draw tens of thousands of attendees a year, it’s hard not to take notice.
 Last year’s conference in San Francisco drew over 42,500 attendees alone.